Updated: 2024-11-16 Sat

 I am not making a superb amount of progress on any particular writing project right now.
 However, writing zettelkasten notes is the precursor to writing excellence.
 I am writing reference notes and recording unique, atomic ideas in my electronic zettelkasten.

-Where I'm working: Lubrizol Bayport as Production Superintendent
+Where I'm working: Lubrizol Bayport as Operations Technical Leader

 I took a promotion this year to become a Production Superintendent at the Lubrizol Bayport, TX plant.
-It's quite the learning experience and a bump in responsibility.
+It has been quite the learning experience and a bump in responsibility.
 I'm looking forward to rising to the challenge!